filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 The added advantage of using wrapper is ability to share layouts with different keyboards.

+# Caveat / Limitations

+`config.h` is the only header file included with the keymap built from a json file.
+Keyboard header `QMK_KEYBOARD_H` cannot be included in `config.h` because it will lead to preprocessor conflict in the build process.
+Thus custom keycodes that starts at `SAFE_RANGE` cannot be defined as an enumeration data type in `config.h`.
+Manually defining safe custom keycode range is the only workaround.

 # Summary
 Maintaining personal build environment this way will keep code files tidy in one location instead of scattering them all over the QMK source tree.